Distributional Equivalence and Structure Learning for Bow-free Acyclic Path Diagrams: Introduction

 \subsection{Challenges}

 The main challenge, like with all structure search problems in graphical modelling, is the vastness of the model space.
 The number of BAPs grows super-exponentially.
-Hence, exhaustively scoring all BAPs and finding the global score optimum is computationally infeasible.
+Hence, as is the case for DAGs, exhaustively scoring all BAPs and finding the global score optimum is very challenging.
+For DAGs, \citet{SilTM06} proposed a surprisingly simple algorithm whose runtime is exponential in the number of nodes and which is feasible for problems with up to about 30 nodes.
+However, extending their idea to BAPs is not straightforward, and we aim to deal with settings where the number of nodes can be significantly larger.

 Another major challenge, specifically for our setting, is the fact that a graphical characterization of the (distributional) equivalence classes for BAP models is not yet known.
-In the (unconstrained) DAG case, for example, it is known that models are equivalent if and only if they share the same skeleton and v-structures \citep{ VerTP91}.
+In the DAG case, for example, it is known that models are equivalent if and only if they share the same skeleton and v-structures \citep{ VerTP91}.
 A similar result is not known for BAPs (or the more general acyclic directed mixed graphs).
 This makes it hard to traverse the search space efficiently, since one cannot search over the equivalence classes (like the greedy equivalence search for DAGs, see \citet{ ChiDB02}).
 It also makes it difficult to evaluate simulation results, since the graphs corresponding to the ground truth and the optimal solution may be distinct and yet still represent the same model.